Fortran-FOSS-Programmers/ford/docs/user_guide/project_file_options.rst

 the `documentation meta data <metadata-display>`, and those settings will be inherited by any items they contain. (*default:* ‘public’ and ‘protected’)

+.. _option-external:

+external
+^^^^^^^^

+Paths or URLs of external projects to link to.
+If an entity is not found in the sources, FORD will try to look it up in those external projects.
+If those have documentation generated by FORD with the externalize option, a link will be placed into the documentation wherever this entity is referred to.
+FORD will look in the provided paths for a ``modules.json`` file.

+The difference between ``external`` between ``extra_mods`` is that FORD can link directly to entities (functions, types, and so on) with ``external``, while only modules will be linked to using ``extra_mods``.

 .. _option-extra_mods: